-- 1. Copy of passport pages with nonimmigrant visa, admission, or parole stamps; - 2.
-Form I-94 Arrival-Departure Record;
+- 1. Copy of passport pages with nonimmigrant visa, admission, or parole stamps;

+- Form I-94 Arrival-Departure Record;

-- 3. Income tax records;
+- Income tax records:

-- 4. Mortgage deeds or leases;
+- Mortgage deeds or leases;

-- 5. Insurance premiums and policies;
+- Insurance premiums and policies;

-- 6. Birth, marriage, and death certificates of immediate family members;
+- Birth, marriage, and death certificates of immediate family members;

-7. Medical records;
+- Medical records;

-8. Bank records;
+- Bank records:

-9. School records;
+- 9. School records;

-10. All types of receipts that contain identifying information about you;
+- 10. All types of receipts that contain identifying information about you;

-11. Census records;
+- 11. Census records;

-12. Social Security records;
+- 12. Social Security records:

-13. Newspaper articles concerning you;
+- 13. Newspaper articles concerning you;

-14. Employment records;
+- 14. Employment records;

-15. Military records;
+- 15. Military records;

-16. Draft records;
+- 16. Draft records;

-17. Car registrations;
+- 17. Car registrations;

-18. Union membership records; and
+- 18. Union membership records; and

-19. Affidavits from credible witnesses having a personal knowledge of your residence in the United States, submitted with the witness' contact information.
+- 19. Affidavits from credible witnesses having a personal knowledge of your residence in the United States, submitted with the witness' contact information.

-Although you may submit affidavits, you also should provide additional evidence to support the application if possible.
+Although you may submit affidavits, you should provide some type of additional evidence to support the application.